 Opinion varies from gamer to gamer, even in the early days of arcades.
-On one hand, for example, many Pac-Man players were more interested in what the new fruit in which level was.
-On the other, "high score" can be Serious Business.
+On one hand, for example, many Pac-Man players were more interested in what the new fruit in which level was and those who play most video games could care less about high scores since they generally dismiss them as mere bragging rights.
+On the other hand, "high score" can be Serious Business.

 Nowadays, this is an Undead Horse Trope.
 Most games stripped score out entirely except if scoring is relevant — such as games with short, replayable levels, most commonly Shoot Em Ups and Rhythm Games, where beating another's high score or getting a good rank/grade is a big part of the game.
 Then there were the endlessly repeating games where score was the only practical way to measure success: Activision's Atari 2600 games always would have specific guidelines in their manuals for what score you should aim to attain to get their special patches or t-shirts for having become a pro at it if you could send them proof.
 Pinball is a good example that has survived (somewhat) into the modern age.
 Casual Video Games are also very score-heavy; you'd be hard-pressed to find a Bejeweled or Peggle player who isn't trying to beat their best scores.
 Roguelikes, also, interestingly enough, often have a score system of some sort; since the Final Death elements often make players want to keep track of their best runs, though often low scores are sought after here.